Check here for updates on the progress of the water system upgrade project.

 June 17th, 2025

-9:00pm – The leak in the water tower has caused pressure issues and other problems.
+9:00pm update – The leak in the water tower has caused pressure issues and other problems.
 Our water system is now offline.
 We are unable to get anyone out tonight to work on it.
 A water tank with non-potable water will be at Village hall and bottled water will be brought in for residents after noon tomorrow.

-5:00pm – URGENT UPDATE.
-Our water tower has sprung a leak and is quickly losing pressure.
+5:00pm – Our water tower has sprung a leak and is quickly losing pressure.
 We are trying to locate a tanker truck to use, but there is a high chance we will need to drain the tower again and water will be off.
 Please fill up your tubs and buckets to use.

 June 16th, 2025